-Wesleyan's partnership with the Women & Family Center, New.
-Horizons Domestic Violence Center, and the Connecticut College Consortium to End Sexual Violence (CCCESV) continues.
-We are partners with the One Love Foundation so they can assist us in educating the campus on domestic violence, dating violence and stalking.
+Wesleyan's partnership with the Women & Families Center, New Horizons Domestic Violence Center, and the Connecticut College Consortium to End Sexual Violence (CCCESV) continues.
 These community organizations have provided training to various campus groups and continue to be valuable community resources for survivors.
 The University solidified these partnerships through an official Memorandum of Understanding.
 Community partners will increase their presence on campus as part of our educational campaigns and serve in an advisory role on policy reviews.

 When students opt to report assaults to the Middletown Police (MPD) for criminal investigation, we've supported them through this process.
 That said, it has become apparent that we must continue strengthening our relationship with MPD and continued cross-training would benefit all parties, especially survivors.
-This is a priority now that a formal memorandum of understanding between the MPD and Wesleyan University was signed in the fall 2014 semester.
-As a result of the increased cooperation, MPD officers and attorneys from the State Attorney's Office now take part in Title IX and Clery training occurring on the Wesleyan campus.
+This is a priority now that a formal memorandum of understanding between the MPD and Wesleyan University was signed in the fall 2014 semester and will be revisited/revised in the coming year.
+As a result of the increased cooperation, MPD officers and attorneys from the State Attorney's Office have taken part in Title IX and Clery training occurring on the Wesleyan campus.

-Our Title IX policies, practices, and procedures undergo continuous review based on changes in guidance, increased training, and heartfelt listening from those individuals who go experience what, at its best, is a difficult and oftentimes painful process.
+Our Title IX policies, practices, and procedures undergo continuous review based on changes in guidance, increased training, and heartfelt listening from those individuals who experience what, at its best, is a difficult and oftentimes painful process.
 In February 2017, we invited the Victim Rights Law Center (VRLC) to campus.
-As a result, they delivered a comprehensive assessment.

-detailing how the current Title IX policies, practices, and structure impact students, faculty, and staff.
-In short, the report challenges us to do better without negating the positive aspects of robust community partnerships, strong peer support networks, committed campus community, and an understanding of the intersectional aspects other institutions have not addressed as Wesleyan has.
+As a result, they delivered a comprehensive assessment detailing how the current Title IX policies, practices, and structure impact students, faculty, and staff.
+In short, the report challenged us to do better without negating the positive aspects of robust community partnerships, strong peer support networks, committed campus community, and an understanding of the intersectional aspects other institutions have not addressed as Wesleyan has.
+Prior to the

-Lastly, prior to the VRLC review, there was strong sentiment that the university should to enhance trauma-informed practices.
-As a result, Wesleyan move away from the model of an in-person hearing for student cases of sexual misconduct.
-That was thoroughly considered and evaluated leading to the current process for investigating and resolving student sexual misconduct in the Student Handbook.
+VRLC review, there was strong sentiment that the university should enhance trauma-informed practices.
+As a result, Wesleyan moved away from the model of an in-person hearing for student cases of sexual misconduct; something which changed again under the newly implemented federal regulations.